iPhone Text Effects: Tips and Tricks

 Yes, AT&T offers a 55+ unlimited plan where eligible customers can get two lines at a lower monthly rate per line.

 Looking to keep your 2-line cell phone plan costs down?
-AT&T’s appropriately-named Value Plus VL is the way to go, since it's the cheapest of the carrier's unlimited plans.
+AT&T’s appropriately-named Value 2.0 is the way to go, since it's the cheapest of the carrier's unlimited plans.

-Value Plus VL is admittedly a bit more pared-back features-wise than the other selections on this list: all of the plan's cellular data is subject to deprioritization at any time, and it doesn't include dedicated mobile hotspot data.
+Value 2.0 is admittedly a bit more pared-back features-wise than the other selections on this list, as it's premium data is limited to 5GB/month.
+After that,your data will be subject to deprioritization anytime the AT&T network is busy.

-However, Value Plus VL does include Mexico and Canada privileges, and access to AT&T’s powerful 5G network.
-Better still, the plan costs just $50.99/month for a single line—which is a significantly more affordable price tag than the ones we've mentioned so far.
+However, Value 2.0 does include Mexico and Canada privileges, a 3GB mobile hotspot dat allowance, and access to AT&T’s powerful 5G network.
+Better still, the plan costs just $50/month for a single line—which is a significantly more affordable price tag than the ones we've mentioned so far.

-This plan gets even cheaper as you add lines, coming down to just $30.99/month when you add four.
-This makes Value Plus VL a great option if you’re also looking for a cheap multi-line plan on AT&T’s great network.
+This plan gets even cheaper as you add lines, coming down to just $30/month when you add four.
+This makes Value 2.0 a great option if you’re also looking for a cheap multi-line plan on AT&T’s great network.

-If money isn't an impediment in your choice of a 2-line plan from AT&T, we suggest taking a look at the carrier’s Unlimited Premium PL .
+If money isn't an impediment in your choice of a 2-line plan from AT&T, we suggest taking a look at the carrier’s Premium 2.0 .

-While Unlimited Premium PL is AT&T’s most expensive plan at $85.99/month for a single line, it comes down in price as you add them.
-Each line costs just $60.99/month, for example, when you add three, or $50.99/month when you add four.
+While Unlimited Premium 2.0 is AT&T’s most expensive plan at $90/month for a single line, it comes down in price as you add them.
+Each line costs just $65/month, for example, when you add three, or $55/month when you add four.

-Unlimited Premium PL is the only AT&T plan to include truly unlimited premium data, meaning you can stream, browse, or game to your heart's content without worrying about hitting any data ceilings or deprioritization.
-Better still, the plan includes a very generous 60GB high-speed mobile hotspot data allowance, along with unlimited talk, text, and high-speed data in 20 Latin American countries at no extra cost.
+Premium 2.0 is the only AT&T plan to include truly unlimited premium data, meaning you can stream, browse, or game to your heart's content without worrying about hitting any data ceilings or deprioritization.
+Better still, the plan includes a very generous 100GB high-speed mobile hotspot data allowance, along with unlimited talk, text, and high-speed data in 20 Latin American countries at no extra cost.

-Unlimited Extra EL features 75GB of premium (i.e., un-deprioritized) data to use each month, along with 30GB of mobile hotspot data, and Mexico and Canada calling and texting.
-Better still, it includes the backing of the best combined 4G and 5G coverage in the country, meaning you can enjoy all of this in more places than any other cell phone carrier.
+Better still, AT&T Extra 2.0 comes with the backing of the best combined 4G and 5G coverage in the country, meaning you can enjoy all of this in more places than any other cell phone carrier.

-Not surprisingly, Unlimited Extra EL is the second-most popular AT&T plan in the carrier's stable, with about 26% of subscribers signing up for it on average.
+Not surprisingly, Extra 2.0 is the second-most popular AT&T plan in the carrier's stable, with about 26% of subscribers signing up for it on average.